How to Preserve Wealth Over the Centuries

 What About Stocks?

-A recent article by Global Financial Data put together a global index of equities going back to 1601.
+Global Financial Data put together a global index of equities going back to 1601.
 Their index showed that stocks did well, but not without a few long periods with flat performance:

 From 1700-1800, global stocks did basically nothing.
 It wasn’t until the beginning of the industrial revolution that equity markets started to provide real returns to investors.
 So, we should put most of our money in stocks for the long haul, right?